 Q: Is the Nikon FG a good camera for a beginner?

 A: Absolutely!
 Considering the inexpensive pricing of the Nikon FG and the fact that it can do full automatic and full manual and that it can use almost all existing lenses makes this camera an excellent choice for beginners.
-You can find a Nikon FG price between $100 and $250 for most used camera stores unlike it’s closest Nikon cousin the FE which goes for $350+.
+You can find a Nikon FG price between $50 and $150 for most used camera stores unlike it’s closest cousin the Nikon FE which usually costs quite a bit more with fewer features.

 Q: Is the Nikon FG a good camera for a professional or serious amateur?